 The success of Distance factor has to do with how much info you provide.
 If you have a brick and mortar shop, your address is critical.
 Same goes for your hours.
-Basically, you want to fill out everything you did for Relevance on your Google My Business page.
+You want to fill out everything you did for Relevance on your Google My Business page.
 Anything to help both users and Google know where your business does business from.

 Of the three factors, Prominence is the most important one for SEO.

-Prominence refers to how well-known a business is.
+Prominence refers to how popular a business is.
 This is measured by offline prominence (think museums, landmark hotels, branded stores), as well as—wait for it—links, articles, and directories.
 The number of reviews and their scores are also counted, as is your position in search.

 Prominence encourages the use of best practice SEO services.
 Although Google says they “do their best to keep the details of the search algorithm confidential,” there are certain things we know they like to see your website doing.
 These are the things that can result in better local rankings.

-Gathering reviews from happy customers, getting good links from authoritative domains—these are all things you should be doing anyway.
+Gathering reviews from happy customers, getting useful links from authoritative domains—these are all things you should be doing anyway.
 Now you have even more incentive to chase after good feedback since it boosts your Prominence.

 All of Google’s changes show a more actionable approach for businesses—“Improve your local ranking;” “Fill out your info.”
 Google is flat-out telling you the things you can do to rank locally.
 Now all you have to do is implement them.